wbotelhos/gridy/README.markdown

 # jQuery Gridy - A Grid Plugin - http://wbotelhos.com/gridy

-jQuery Gridy is a plugin that automatically generates a highly customizable grid using templates.
+jQuery Gridy is a plugin that generates a highly customizable grid using templates.

 ## License